Amir-Ahammed/Microsoft-Endpoint-Administrator/Configuring Windows Hello for Business, SSPR, & MFA.md

 ---

 ## Windows Hello for Business
-Windows Hello for Business is a passwordless authentication method that replaces traditional passwords with:
+Windows Hello is Microsoft’s modern authentication system that replaces passwords with more secure and convenient methods such as biometrics (face, fingerprint) or PIN.

-- Biometrics (Fingerprint, Face ID)
+### Why Use Windows Hello?
+- Stronger Security:
+  - Eliminates traditional passwords: Passwords are easy to steal, reuse, guess, or leak.
+Windows Hello removes this weakness.
+  - Uses biometric or PIN tied to the device: Your PIN/biometric never leaves the device.
+Even if someone steals your Microsoft account password, they cannot sign in without physical access to your device.
-- PIN tied to the device’s TPM (Trusted Platform Module)
+  - Uses hardware-based protection: Windows Hello uses TPM (Trusted Platform Module) to securely store authentication keys.
+This protects against:

-**It provides strong two-factor authentication using:**
-1. Something you have → your device
-2. Something you are or know → biometric or PIN
+- Faster & More Convenient
+  - Face sign-in: instant login
+  - Fingerprint: quick tap
+  - PIN: faster than typing a long password: More speed, less friction, especially in enterprise environments.
+- Resistant to Remote Attacks
+  - A password can be stolen remotely.
+  - A Windows Hello key cannot.
+    > Even if hackers breach a database, they don’t get your biometric data or PIN because they are stored locally and cryptographically protected.
+- Supports Multi-Factor Authentication (MFA)

-### What Windows Hello Enables
+  - Windows Hello =
+    - Something you ARE (biometric) + something you HAVE (device)
+    - Something you KNOW (PIN) + something you HAVE (device)
+      > So MFA is built-in without extra steps.
+- Enterprise Ready
+  - Zero Trust authentication
-- Passwordless sign-in to Windows 10/11 devices
+  - Passwordless deployments
-- Secure login to Microsoft 365, Azure AD, and on-prem AD (Hybrid)
+  - Reduced help desk password reset costs
-- Fast login experience
+  - Better user experience
-- Protection against phishing (no passwords transmitted)
-- TPM-based credential protection

 <details><summary><h3>Configure Windows Hello in Intune</h></summary>